srobo/competition-team-minutes/README.md

 The canonical instance of this repository is on github at https://github.com/srobo/competition-team-minutes.

+For the SR2019 season, this team was called the "Core Team".

 Actions from each meeting are recorded as [issues][github-issues] on the github instance.
 There is a Python script to support this:
 ```